Guyver1wales/Get-LatestWindowsPatchingDate/README.md

-# Get-LatestWindowsPatchingDate v1.1
+# Get-LatestWindowsPatchingDate v1.2
-Get the dates of 3 separate patching mechanisms to determine the 'updatedness' of all Domain Server where enterprise tools such as WSUS, SCCM and other 3rd party tools are unavailable.
+Get the dates of 3 separate patching mechanisms to determine the 'updatedness' of a single or multiple windows machines where enterprise tools such as WSUS, SCCM and other 3rd party tools are unavailable.

+**Script converted to a function for v1.2 to allow single machine query and to remove output files and allow script user to determine theior own output**

 # Who is This Script For?
 1. System admins, server engineers who have no access to entrerprise patching reporting tools/applications.